Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Framework: SolidJS

-Styling: Vanilla CSS, Astro's Scoped CSS, Vanilla Extract
+Styling: Tailwind CSS, Astro's Scoped CSS

 DB: Cloudflare D1(Sqlite)